GruffElixir/scs2.0_audit_trails/README.md

 npx hardhat run scripts/deploy.js --network localhost

 #You should see output in the console indicating the contract’s address.
-Note this address, as you will need it to connect the frontend.
 ```

 In case you want to deploy on Polygon zkEVM Cardona Testnet: